temcocontrols/woo-variations-table/readme.txt

 = 0.8.1 =
 * Fix a CSS issue.

+= 1.2 =
+* Add new option to show attributes values as columns in the table.
+* Fix Table wasn't working in Internet Explorer.
+* Show weight unit in the variations table.

+= 1.1 =
+* Support multilangual and include PO file.

 = 1.0 =
 * Make the variation table responsive.
 * WooCommerce 3.x compatible.